USC Norris Comprehensive Cancer Center

 The program has two specific aims:

-The program is led by Bodour Salhia, PhD, a translational genomics scientist with extensive knowledge and expertise in mechanisms that underlie tumorigenesis and tumor biology.
+The program is led by Bodour Salhia, PhD and Sheng Li, PhD.
+Dr. Salhia is a translational genomics scientist with extensive knowledge and expertise in mechanisms that underlie tumorigenesis and tumor biology.
+Dr. Li is a computational biologist with expertise in developing computational tools and sequencing methodologies that integrate multiple functional genomics datasets to extract the identity of the key epigenome dynamics and transcriptional programs that underpin changes in cell state or behavior.
 The program brings together 37 members from 18 departments and five schools.
 ERC members lead 3 P and U grants and participate, along with members of all five Programs, in a new NCI U54 Health Equity Center led by TACS and Cancer Epidemiology members.
 Additionally, ERC members participate in several PhD and MS programs that span the USC community and lead two R25 training programs.